matrus2/dynamodb-stream-elasticsearch/README.md

 docker run -i -p 9200:9200 --name my_elastic -p 9300:9300 -e "discovery.type=single-node" elasticsearch
 ```
 If you want to commit changes, make sure if follow these rules:
-1. All code changes should go with proper integration test;
+1. All code changes should go with a proper integration test;
 2. Code should follow [Javascript Standard Guideline](https://standardjs.com/);
-3. Commit message should be set according to [this article](https://chris.beams.io/posts/git-commit/).
+3. Commit messages should be set according to [this article](https://chris.beams.io/posts/git-commit/).

 ## Authors & Contributors